-The Head of Year will interview take statements or delegate to pastoral support worker or "on call" staff the bully/victim/bystanders or other witnesses (staff, parents and carers or students) using the Personal Incident Form (in the first instance) these will be added to CPOMs and then the Head of Year will carry out any necessary investigations.
+- The Head of Year will take statements or delegate to pastoral support worker or "on call" staff the bully/victim/bystanders or other witnesses (staff, parents and carers or students) using the Personal Incident Form (in the first instance) these will be added to CPOMs logged as behaviour and then the Head of Year will carry out any necessary investigations.

-• Preventative, restorative, punitive and follow-up measures should be used as appropriate and in consultation with all parties.
+- Preventative, restorative, punitive and follow-up measures should be used as appropriate and in consultation with all parties.
 These may include:

-Social time removed "off the playground"
+- Social time removed "off the playground"

+- Out of circulation will incident(s) are investigated

-Special Report (white/pink/blue) Isolation
+- Special Report (white/pink/blue)

+- suspension

+- Ongoing